guidobouman/thesis/Documents/Thesis/Thesis.markdown

 Back-ends could literally be rendered useless.
 With a database that serves it's data over http, and a front-end which contains all of the application logic.
 There would be no need for a back-end.
 Periodic tasks and very heavy calculations which could compromise the user experience should still be done on workers.
 But they could run on much smaller machines independent from a back-end.
 In a way they could just behave as end-users, but with more privileges.

 Lets take the recent refresh of Soundclound as an example.
 They switched from the current convention to the emerging SPA (Single Page Application) approach.
-SPA's are not new though.
-They used to be popular back in the [80's?].

 ### API enabled databases
 CouchDB is a new database which doesn't need a backend.
 It exposes it's data directly over http through the use of a restful API.
 Which means that you don't need a server to request the data from the database and serve it to the end user.
 The database can take care of that by itself.